WesleySoftware/VirtFuzz-Docker/README.md

 # VirtFuzz-Docker
-Packaging VirtFuzz into a docker container
+Packaging VirtFuzz into a docker container for CYSE-610